Hurricane Lee barrels through open Atlantic waters after becoming season's first Category 5 storm

 Lee is the 12th named storm of the Atlantic hurricane season, which runs from June 1 to Nov.
 30 and peaks in September.

 Tropical Storm Margot became the 13th named storm after forming on Thursday evening.
-It was located about 580 miles (930 kilometers) west-northwest of the Cabo Verde Islands.
-It had winds of up to 40 mph (65 kph) and was forecast to strengthen into a hurricane over the weekend.
+It was located about 705 miles (1,135 kilometers) west-northwest of the Cabo Verde Islands.
+It had winds of up to 40 mph (65 kph) and was forecast to strengthen into a hurricane early next week.
 It was moving west-northwest at 17 mph (28 kph) and is expected to remain over open water.

 The National Ocean and Atmospheric Administration in August forecasted between 14 and 21 named storms this season, with six to 11 of them expected to become hurricanes, and of those, two to five possibly developing into major hurricanes.